The Model Shop is OPEN during the HOLIDAY SEASON of 2018!!!

-The Model Shop hosts an annual train show that starts the day after Thanksgiving and runs on weekends through the first of January.
+The Model Shop hosts an annual train show that starts the day after Thanksgiving and runs on weekends through the the end of December.
 Everyone is welcome to drop on by and relive those days when trains first started fascinating you!
 Children and grandchildren of all ages will love the opportunity to see this collection of trains on the move.
 Also, a scavenger hunt is held every day.
 Our inventive volunteers have put hidden additions into the layout that require a sharp eye to spot.
 Can you find them all?
 Times and dates for the annual train show are posted on this website in the fall, under events and activities.
 Also, keep an eye out on our announcement page because there are special weekends when the trains also run.
 This year was the first to have the trains running during Easter vacation and it attracted a lot of visitors.
 That will be an new yearly event now.

 Every year, the enterprising volunteers at the Model Shop add something new to the layout.
 In 2013, a new circus came to town, complete with a range of sound effects of the ringmaster calling out and a calliope playing.

 For 2014, a scale re-creation of the original Lillian Lumber mill was built, also complete with all the sounds of a working mill.
 Currently, the crew is building a brand new HO railroad layout that will depict the transition of railroad engines from the days of steam to the more reliable diesel locomotives.

 The Model Shop also hosts an annual Model Building Class for children 10 or older.
 This takes place in early August.
 This event has always been very popular and most participants come back for the next year.
 Those that return advance to making a more challenging model, which increases the skill level.
 Please see below to register for the workshop.